burke/zeus/README.md

 [![Watch the screencast!](http://s3.amazonaws.com/burkelibbey/vimeo-zeus.png)](http://vimeo.com/burkelibbey/zeus)

-Zeus is also covered in [RailsCasts episode 412](http://railscasts.com/episodes/412-fast-rails-commands)
+Zeus is also covered in [RailsCasts episode 412](http://railscasts.com/episodes/412-fast-rails-commands).

 More technically speaking, Zeus is a language-agnostic application checkpointer for non-multithreaded applications.
 Currently only ruby is targeted, but explicit support for other languages is on the horizon.

 ## Requirements (for use with Rails)

 * OS X 10.7+ *OR* Linux 2.6.13+
 * Rails 3.x
+* Compatible Ruby installation
-* Ruby 1.9.3+ with backported GC from Ruby 2.0 *OR* Ruby 2.0 *OR* Rubinius
+  * Ruby 1.9.3+ with backported GC from Ruby 2.0 ([rbenv instructions](https://gist.github.com/1688857), [rvm instructions](https://github.com/skaes/rvm-patchsets))
+  * Ruby 2.0
+  * Rubinius

-You can install the GC-patched Ruby 1.9.3+ from [this gist for rbenv](https://gist.github.com/1688857) or [this gist for RVM](https://gist.github.com/4136373).
-This is not actually 100% necessary, especially if you have a lot of memory.
-Feel free to give it a shot first without, but if you're suddenly out of RAM, switching to the GC-patched ruby will fix it.
+For Ruby 1.9.3+, GC patches are not actually 100% necessary, especially if you have a lot of memory.
+Feel free to give it a shot first without, but if you're suddenly out of RAM, switching to the GC-patched Ruby will fix it.

 *Please note*: Zeus requires your project to be running on a file system that supports FSEvents or inotify.

 ## Installation